axibase/atsd/sql/sql-console.md

 `1` | 65.2 | 123.456 | 2279
 `2` | 65.20 | 123.456 | 2279

-In the above example, rounding applies only to the `mx` column which contains decimal values.
+Seen in the example above, rounding applies only to the `mx` column which contains decimal values.
 The `num` and `ct` columns are not rounded because they contain string literals and integer values calculated by the [`COUNT`](README.md#aggregation-functions) function, respectively.

 ### Theme